85

 Strong Value

-The data highlights several strengths: strong earnings premium over high school graduates, a 87.3% graduation rate, manageable debt relative to earnings, high loan repayment success.
+What it has going for it: a strong earnings premium over high school graduates, its 87.3% graduation rate, manageable debt relative to earnings, high loan repayment success.

-Median debt of $27,000 is very manageable against $90,543 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $27,000 owed against $90,543 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links